Curator Bonds

 Surety bond premiums for Curator bonds are set by the Master of the High Court.
 The premium is an annual premium of 0.6% plus VAT on the asset value of the estate, which shall renew annually until the estate has been finalised.

-For more information or to set up a consultation, please contact your local broker:
+For more information about curator bonds or to set up a consultation, please contact your local broker: